kitten/fluorine/docs/api/dispatcher.md

 ## next()

-Dispatches agendas, thunks, promises and actions on the dispatcher stream.
+Dispatches agendas, promises and actions on the dispatcher stream.
 This is the method with which you want to modify your stores' states.

 This is part of the Dispatcher's observer, since it can be used like a normal